eoghanwinters/Individual-Project/README.md

 Clone the repo using;

     git clone https://www.github.com/eoghanwinters/Individual-Project
-cd into the "Individual-Project" folder
-Run the following script;
+cd into the "Individual-Project" folder and run the following script;

     ./app-run.sh
 Open the external IP given on the GCP console page followed by ":5000"